 WORKERS COMP TRUMPS CREATIVITY

-A million bucks sounds like a lot of money, at least until you deduct a third for the lawyers, and spend the rest on a lifetime of care and support for a paraplegic.
+A million bucks sounds like a lot of money (unless you’re Congress), at least until you deduct a third for the lawyers, and spend the rest on a lifetime of care and support for a paraplegic.
 The facts of today’s case are rather prosaic: workers from a landscaping service were trimming a tree.
 Something may have slipped — or maybe it was just one of those things — but a tree limb fell and struck José Garza, who was on the ladder, knocking him off and causing spinal cord injury.

 Missouri workers’ comp awarded José $1 million.
 But he nevertheless sued his employer and the other workers who present that day, alleging negligence.
 The Missouri trial court quickly threw out the claim against the employer — after all, this kind of litigation was just what workers’ comp was supposed to avoid.
 But the Court struggled with the claims against his jobsite supervisor and two fellow landscapers.